jhechavarria/say.sh/README.md

 This will go through a few operations required for it to work properly:

-. creation of a /home/user/bin/say directory
+- creating a /home/user/bin/say directory
-. moving the script to newly created directory
+- moving the script to newly created directory
-. creating and setting config file within nely created directory . adding an instruction to /gome/user/.bashrc file
+- creating and setting config file within newly created directory
+- adding an instruction to /gome/user/.bashrc file
-. reloading .bashrc file
+- reloading .bashrc file

 ## Configuration